kamranhastam/Design-Provision-and-Monitor-AWS-Infrastructure-at-Scale/README.md

 Run Terraform.
 Take a screenshot of the 6 EC2 instances in the AWS console and save it as Terraform_1_1.
 Use Terraform to delete the 2 m4.large instances

-Take an updated screenshot of the AWS console showing only the 4 t2.micro instances and save it as Terraform_1_2 Terraform project2
+# Terraform project2
 In this exercise write the code to deploy an AWS Lambda Function using Terraform.
 Your code should include:

 A lambda.py file
 A main.tf file with AWS as the provider, and IAM role for Lambda, a VPC, and a public subnet An outputs.tf file
 A variables.tf file with an AWS region
-Take a screenshot of the EC2 instances page

-Destroy the Infrastructure using Terraform
+# Destroy the Infrastructure using Terraform
 Destroy all running provisioned infrastructure using Terraform so as not to incur unwanted charges.